BARBARA K. BUNDY

 She holds a Ph.D. in Comparative Literature from Indiana University and a Bachelor’s degree summa cum laude in Russian language and literature from the University of Illinois.
 She received the Edward J. Malatesta ‘Magis’ Award for Outstanding Service from the USF College of Arts and Sciences in 2000 and in 2007 was honored by the Asia Society Northern California with their Excellence in Higher Education Award.
 In 2009 Bundy received the Consul General of Japan in San Francisco’s Commendation for her work in strengthening California-Japan relations, and in 2010 she received the Foreign Minister of Japan’s Commendation for her contribution to promoting U.S.-Japan relations.

-He holds Ph.D. and M.A. degrees from Harvard University (primary field: East Asian colonial history; secondary field: European intellectual history) and a B.A. degree from University of California San Diego (major: economics; minors: visual arts and psychology).
-His post-doctoral training was completed at Stanford University.
+Professor Sawada holds Ph.D. and M.A. degrees from Harvard University (primary field: East Asian colonial history; secondary field: European intellectual history) and a B.A. degree from University of California San Diego (major: economics; minors: visual arts and psychology).
+His post-doctoral training was completed at Stanford University and University of San Francisco.
 He has also studied diplomatic history and international relations at the Fletcher School of Law & Diplomacy, conducted research at numerous other academic institutions in Asia and the United States, and served stints U.S. embassies in Beijing and Seoul.

 SHEILA K. JOHNSON was born in 1937 in The Hague, Holland and emigrated to the U. S. in 1947.
 She received an A.B. and a Ph.D. in Anthropology, and an M.A. in English, from the University of California, Berkeley.
 She specialized in cross-cultural gerontology, and her dissertation, Idle Haven: Community-Building Among the Working-Class Retired was published by the University of California Press.
 After teaching at San Francisco, Hayward, and Sonoma State Universities, she became a free-lance writer and published numerous articles in The New York Times Magazine, Commentary, The Los Angeles Times, and elsewhere.
 In 1975, she published American Attitudes Toward Japan, 1941-1975, a book that she first updated and revised in 1986 for the Simul Press in Tokyo, which published it as Amerika jin no nihon kan.
 In 1988, Stanford University Press published a still further revised edition as The Japanese Through American Eyes, which appeared as a paperback in 1991.